shivomv/encryption/README.md

 Repeat a similar process for other hash functions, replacing MD5Hasher with the appropriate class name.

-#Author
+## Author
-This code was created by Shivom Verma.
+This code was created by **Shivom Verma**.
 Feel free to reach out if you have any questions or suggestions.